 Prodded by a new comment from MiB this morning, I found myself writing a response that I think is worth reproducing and amplifying here.

-I don’t think anyone’s even argued that complex problems must always necessarily have complex solutions — there is such a thing as cutting the Gordian Knot.
+I don’t think anyone’s ever argued that complex problems must always necessarily have complex solutions — there is such a thing as cutting the Gordian Knot.
 But anything that’s complicated is that way due to a combination of two factors: the inherent complexity of the problem to be solved, and “wasted” complexity that is introduced by a suboptimal solution.

 I started out thinking that git-as-solution-to-version-control was mostly the second kind of complexity.
 It certainly introduces some of that — not all its decisions are defensible — but I have increasingly come around to the perspective that most of the complexity is real, and inherent in the problem we’re trying to solve.
 That said, people who don’t need to solve the whole problem (multiple teams distributed in time and space, contributing potentially conflicting change-sets to a codebase that must both move forwards into new versions and maintain bugfix releases of older versions) then you don’t need the whole solution.